Steven Kwan Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.7 K/9, the fifth-best in MLB.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the third-best in the league.

-- The Yankees have the 10th-ranked team ERA across all league pitching staffs (3.68).
+- The Yankees have a 3.63 team ERA that ranks 10th across all league pitching staffs.

-- The Yankees rank 15th in baseball in home runs given up (31 total, one per game).
+- The Yankees rank 11th in baseball in home runs surrendered (31 total, one per game).

-- Cole (5-0 with a 1.11 ERA and 44 strikeouts in 40 2/3 innings pitched) makes the start for the Yankees, his seventh of the season.
+- The Yankees will send Schmidt (0-3) out to make his seventh start of the season.
+He is 0-3 with a 6.84 ERA and 32 strikeouts in 25 2/3 innings pitched.

-- The right-hander last appeared on Friday against the Texas Rangers, when he went 6 2/3 innings, allowing two earned runs while giving up six hits.
+- His last appearance came on Saturday against the Texas Rangers, when the right-hander went five innings, surrendering five earned runs while giving up 10 hits.

+- In six games this season, the 27-year-old has a 6.84 ERA and 11.5 strikeouts per nine innings, while giving up a batting average of .321 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.